tritolol/ChangeSAM/README.md

 Only purple modules are adapted during training.

-The accompanying paper presents experiments on point sampling strategies and investigates the effect of varying the number of sampling points per roof instance.
+The accompanying paper presents various experiments and results.

 ---